seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Come, sirs.

 **HAMLET**
-Follow him, friends: we'll hear a play to-morrow.
+Follow him, friends: we'll hear a play tomorrow.

 *Exit POLONIUS with all the Players but the First*